Sheifc/42cursus/libft/README.md

 Prototype: `t_list *ft_lstnew(void *content);`
 Parameters: `content`: the content with which to create the node.
 Return value: The new node.
-Files to deliver: -
+Files to Submit: -
 Authorised functions: `malloc`
 Description: Creates a new node using `malloc(3)`.
 The 'content' member variable is initialised with the content of the 'content' parameter.
 The 'next' variable, with `NULL`.

 Function name: `ft_lstadd_front`
 Prototype: `void ft_lstadd_front(t_list **lst, t_list *new);`
-Files to deliver: -
+Files to Submit: -
 Parameters: `lst`: the address of a pointer to the first node of a list. `new`: a pointer to the node to add at the beginning of the list.
 Return value: None.
 Authorised functions: None.